LtSeed/VideoAssemblyMonitor/README.md

 - [REST API Documentation on Postman](https://www.postman.com/satellite-astronaut-90149468/my-workspace/collection/l4oh81m/api-documentation?action=share&creator=42644368)

+## A Simple Roboflow SDK

+A Simple Roboflow SDK for Java is included in the `src/main/java/nusri/fyp/demo/roboflow` path as a component of Spring Boot App.

+If you are finding a Roboflow SDK for Java, you can just copy the code, add the OKHttp dependence and use.

+If you don't want to use it in Spring Boot environment, you can easily config `RequestSenderOfOKHttp` and `RoboflowConfig` by giving them a new ObjectMapper, and Roboflow api host & port & apikey.

 ## Project Overview

 The **Video Assembly Monitor** project is designed to help monitor and track assembly processes using advanced computer vision techniques like **hand tracking** and **object detection**.
 This system provides real-time feedback for assembly verification and improvement by analyzing video feeds from assembly lines or workshops.
 The system consists of a **backend** built with **Spring Boot** and a **frontend** built with **Vite**, **React**, **TypeScript**, and **Ant Design**.